fayskerritt/padplants/README.md

 * All external links are clearly labelled, work correctly and open in a new tab.
 * All buttons are clearly labelled and work correctly.
 * All forms submit data in the correct format for the database and provide the correct options for the user to choose from.
+* All inputs, dropdown menus and checkboxes work correctly and submitting these displays the correct results.
 * Cookies work correctly when logging in and logging out.
 * All photos render clearly and the correct size and position.
 * All plant information renders clearly and the correct size and position.